Online Master of Science in Applied Clinical Informatics – FAQs

 Find need-to-know information that will explore key parts of our program and help inform your decision to apply.
 If you have any questions that aren’t answered here, please contact firstname.lastname@example.org.

 Clinical informatics, or health informatics, is a health care field that focuses on the ways that data can be used to better serve health systems and the patient populations they assist.
 By analyzing patient data, health care providers and other professionals can leverage insights to improve processes and outcomes, ultimately creating a more efficient system that advances health care administration, delivery, and research.

-Who is this program for?
+Who is the MS-ACI program for?

 How is this program different from current clinical informatics board certification courses?

 - Online format: Vanderbilt’s Master of Science in Applied Clinical Informatics program is unique in that the entirety of the program can be completed online, allowing maximum flexibility for working professionals.
 Our online MS-ACI program connects students to industry experts and national health IT leaders at Vanderbilt University Medical Center.

 - Distinguished Faculty: All of the educational programs within the Department of Biomedical Informatics (DBMI) are under the oversight of the DBMI Vice-Chair of Education.
 Teaching faculty are drawn from primary and secondary DBMI faculty with contributions from faculty within other Schools and Clinical Departments within Vanderbilt University Medical Center, a leader in biomedical informatics.